equinor/versioned-object/VersionedObject/docs/irireference.md

 ﻿[To index](/README.md)
-## IRIReference
+# IRIReference
 Drop-in replacement for System.Uri for use with RDF.
-This is needed because URIs per definition and implementation do not take into account the fragment, especially for equality comparison
+This is needed because URIs per definition and implementation do not take into account the fragment, especially for equality comparison, while in RDF the fragment is important.
+* Code in [/VersionedObject/IRIReference.cs]
+* Tests in [/TestVersionedObject/IRIReferenceTests.cs]

+## Background
+In the specifications for URIs, the "anchor", is any part after an #.
+This is not considered part of the Uri, and is specifically not considered when comparing Uris, f.ex. in C#s library.
+However, when using IRIs in semantic technology, the # is often used and the part after # must be included in equality comparisons.
+Therefore any correct built-in Uri implementation, like System.Uri in C# cannot be used indiscriminately for handling IRIs in semantic technology.

 ## VersionedIRIReference
 This is used for IRIs that refer to immutable versioned objects.
 It is useful to separate this in a subclass of IRIReference since parsing of the IRI itself is not always enough.